edanaher/advent-solutions-2016/README.md

 -----
 While the goal was to have fun, I followed the following approximate rules:

-- Each language can only be used once
+- Each language can only be used once.
 - Even though I'm starting late, no looking ahead.
-Combined with the above, this mean's I'll try to use interesting languages early, and save the easier ones for harder problems
+Combined with the above, this mean's I'll try to use interesting languages early, and save the easier ones for harder problems.
 - Where possible, prefer "interesting" languages.
-- Each solution must use as little scaffolding as possible (e.g., not using sed to massage the input into a more useful form unless absolutely necessary)
+- Each solution must use as little scaffolding as possible (e.g., not using sed to massage the input into a more useful form unless absolutely necessary); however, for simplicity, `make [day number][a or b]` will run that day, assuming an appropriate environment.
-- Each solution should read from stdin
+- Each solution should read from stdin.

 Languages
 ---------